 Many people continue to regard the works written by Jean-Jacques Rousseau, in particular A Discourse on the Origin of Inequality, The Social Contract, and Emile, which cover a variety of different subjects, including sociology, anthropology, psychology, pedagogy, political science, and human evolution, as if they were true.
-I suspect that Rousseau’s continued appeal is due in part to his ability to present a simple, coherent, and comprehensive story about humanity’s origins and later development, as well as facile solutions to the problems of modern societies.
+I suspect that Rousseau’s continued appeal is due partly to his ability to present a simple, coherent, and comprehensive story about humanity’s origins and later development, as well as facile solutions for the problems of modern societies.
 But the truth is that Rousseau was completely mistaken about our origins and the nature of primitive societies, as well as the origin of inequality and the causes of our behaviour.

 If an organism has gills or wings, then it is a pretty sure sign that it lives in the water or is able to fly.
-Similarly, the fact that we humans have a very highly-developed behavioural mechanism that enables us to imitate precisely what we see others doing shows that, going back a long time in our evolutionary history, our ancestors lived in stable, long-term social groups, where the young learned the things they needed to know in order to survive, both in terms of knowledge and skills, by imitating their elders.
+Similarly, the fact that we humans have a highly-developed behavioural mechanism that enables us to imitate precisely the things we see other people doing shows that, going back a long time in our evolutionary history, our ancestors lived in stable, long-term social groups, where the young learned the things they needed to know in order to survive, both in terms of knowledge and skills, by imitating their elders.
 And the fact that we also have a strong tendency to conform to the behaviour of others shows that these groups must have contained more than just a few members.
-For we need to live with and observe other people, so that we can imitate and conform to their behaviour, for these evolutionary adaptations to be advantageous and make sense.
+For we need to live with and observe other people, so we can imitate and conform to their behaviour, for these evolutionary adaptations to be advantageous and make sense.